Enter your email address to download a prospectus

 Awarded by the ILM, this professional qualification is designed to develop your ability to influence, guide and develop those around you.
 Ideal for those looking to progress into more advanced supervisory roles; you will cover the differences between coaching and mentoring, and learn how to encourage personal growth and responsibility within the workplace.

 An ILM Level 5 Coaching and Mentoring qualification provides excellent career prospects, as ILM qualifications are nationally recognised and respected by employers around the world.

-- Attendance: Three study days and online learning
+- Attendance: Two study days and online learning

 - Duration: Six months